Yazwh0/BitMagic.Documentation/Debugger/MultilineTemplateCode.md

 ## Debugging

-Debugging this code is a little different to normal.
+Debugging this code works a little differently.

-Because BitMagic cannot be sure of the location of the original lines of code that made up the string, it will step into the generated file instead.
-This means breakpoints on the code above will never hit this will be obvious by the breakpoint not becoming active.
+BitMagic can't map the generated instructions back to the original lines inside the string, so stepping goes into the generated file instead.
+Breakpoints placed on the lines inside the string never hit; you'll notice this because the breakpoint never becomes active.

 ![Multiline Template Debugging](/Images/TemplateVariablesExample.gif)